Vote in the election

 - Watson Elementary, 475 Yates Rd

-1. Request a mail-in ballot
+1. Request a mail ballot

-2. Collect or receive your ballot
+2. Receive your ballot

-3. Return your ballot by 8pm on October 17
+3. Return your ballot

 Accessible voting locations